FIRST TIME ON SET (EVER)

 Furthermore, her life is committed to cause much greater than herself.
 She writes books for children, raises awareness about causes important to her, engages in international humanitarian work...and so much more.
 (All the things that inspire Michaela, before she ever stepped onto set or even knew who Evangeline Lilly was!).

 Evangeline Lilly was the first actress Michaela ever met in person.
-We think it's purely magical that her first window into the entertainment industry was one where she could watch not only a great actor, but a great person.
+We think it's purely magical that her first window into the entertainment industry was one where she could watch not only a great actor on set, but a great person in life.

 WHY WE DIDN'T WATCH MARVEL MOVIES BEFORE THIS

-Little brother was a little too young to watch PG-13 movies (a few too many swear words for little kids).
+Little brother was a little too young to watch PG-13 movies (a few too many swear words and a bit much fighting for little kids).
 Therefore, we hadn't watched Marvel movies...or any other PG-13 movies yet.

-The Directors, Assistant Directors, PAs, camera operators, hair/makeup, wardrobe, drivers, crafty, set teachers, set decorators and more...that's like watching a movie in and of itself.
+The Directors, Assistant Directors, PAs, camera operators, hair/makeup, wardrobe, drivers, crafty, set teachers, set decorators, security and more...that's like watching a movie in and of itself.
+There’s so much to see and learn.

 The three months that Michaela got to work on set at Marvel....a special thank you to everyone who made it possible.
 It set the direction of her future.